carybakker/nearby-neighborhoods/swift/README.md

 3. Computing distances can add up!
 Make sure we're not performing duplicate distance computations during `Search.near()`.
 How many distances do we compute?

+ * Currently computing `m` where the search near is searching for the `n` closest neighborhoods out of a set of  `m` neighborhoods

 4. What's the time complexity of `Search.near()`?
 It's reasonable assume that we'll query neighborhoods far more often than we'll add new neighborhoods.
 Feel free to pre-process the neighborhood data and make retrieval more efficient.
 Use whatever data structures, algorithms and libraries you like.
 Can you beat `O(n log(n))`?
 Can you achieve `O(1)`?
 Strut your stuff! 💃

 5. Implement a map UI that plots the 5 neighborhoods closest to the center of the map.
 When the user moves the map, plot the 5 neighborhoods that are closest to the new center.